Core Workouts with an Ostomy: What's Your Experience?

 Hey Forever,

 The sensible thing to do is nothing for a few months post-surgery.
 After that, opinions differ.
-Seems the biggest concern is a hernia, but I'm not sure there's data that suggests a correlation between exercising with an ostomy and an increased occurrence of hernias or not.
+It seems the biggest concern is a hernia, but I'm not sure there's data that suggests a correlation between exercising with an ostomy and an increased occurrence of hernias or not.
 Some folks are just more susceptible to them than others without considering exercise.
 And obviously, it depends on the skill of the surgeon when he placed your stoma.

 I haven't had any hernia-type issues with mine while doing sit-ups, but my barrier isn't a big fan of me flexing longitudinally across it without it reminding me by leaking.
 So my plan is to move from sit-ups and such to Pilates for my abs.
 If interested, you might try talking to "Pilatesgirl" on here, as she's an instructor.
 She pops in on occasion, so you'd probably do best to PM her if interested.